 The lodge is at one of Namibia’s best fishing spots and fishing can be arranged.
 We recommend tag and release, but for those who want to freeze their fish, we are more than willing to help.

-A collection of excellent paintings are displayed at the lodge.
+A collection of excellent paintings is displayed at the lodge.
 Both to admire, or to buy if you want to make use of the time and make an investment.

 In 1486, early Portuguese explorers erected a cross on a rock.
 In spite of the very harsh conditions, the cross remained there for four centuries and gave name to the nature reserve and the lodge.